wavemotion-dave/NINTV-DS/README.md

  * All known games run at full speed on a DSi or above.
- * Many games run very close to full speed on the older DS-LITE and DS-PHAT hardware but you can play with config settings to get the most out of these games (even if you have to disable sound to gain the speed).
+ * Many games run very close to full speed on the older DS-LITE and DS-PHAT hardware but you can play with config settings to get the most out of these games.
  * Custom Overlay Support.
 See the 'extras' folder for details.
- * Manual instruction Support.
+ * Manual/Instruction Support.
 See the 'extras' folder for an example.
  * Save Sate support (3 save slots per game).
+ * High Scores for up to 10 scores pre game with various sorting options.
  * Tons of button / controller mapping options.
+Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions, extra RAM and flash memory.
-When loading a game, use the X button to load and force JLP support ON.
+When loading a game, use the X button to load and force JLP support ON if not auto-detected.

 Missing / Known Issues :
 -----------------------